 aRiyAn – does not know

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn who consumed (subdued) all worlds within in his divine will in a single manner not leaving even very negligible space outside the scope, entered into me; after entering me, being the source of light (that is his true nature) which has abundant splendor of knowledge, having removed his doubts (about separation from me), being unsurpassed sweetness, he is having beautiful lotus like eyes which are constantly looking at me; such emperumAn can not see anywhere else now other than me.
+emperumAn who consumed (subdued) all worlds within his divine will, in a single manner not leaving even very negligible space outside the scope, entered into me; after entering me, being the source of light (that is his true nature) which has abundant splendour of knowledge, having removed his doubts (about separation from me), being unsurpassed sweetness, he is having beautiful lotus like eyes which are constantly looking at me; such emperumAn can not see anywhere else now other than me.